Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Darling Heights has 75 active public transport stops, all of which are bus stops.
+Darling Heights has 78 active public transport stops, all of which are bus stops.
 These stops are served by five different routes that together facilitate 839 weekly passenger trips.
-The accessibility of the transport system is rated as good, with residents on average being located 238 meters from their nearest stop.
+The area's transport accessibility is deemed good, with residents on average located 233 meters from the nearest stop.
+Most residents commute outwards daily due to its residential nature.
+Cars remain the primary mode of transportation, used by 93% of residents.
+On average, there are 1.2 vehicles per dwelling, lower than the regional average.

 Frequently Asked Questions - Transport